dakota-mewt/mewt/README.md

    1. now plug your Arduino into your computer's USB port.
 Depending on your Arduino model, you may see some lights blink on your Arduino at this point.
    1. the **_Device Manager_** window may refresh at this point.  scroll down to **_ports_**, and expand it (again).
    1. you should see a listing for **_Arduino [specific model] (COMx)_** where **_x_** is usually a number from 3 - 15 [![ports](/images/screenshots/windows/ports.png)
-   1. jot down the COMx somewhere, we'll need to reference it later
+   1. jot down the COMx serial port somewhere, we'll need to reference it later
    * _If you do not see your Arduino here, or if you see a question mark icon, we will need to [Troubleshoot](#Troubleshooting)_
    </details>